We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Electric toothbrushes may not feel like a fit for you.
 In fact, one

-Electric toothbrushes have been proven in multiple studies to remove more plaque than manual toothbrushes can.
+Electric toothbrushes have been proven in multiple studies to remove more plaque than manual toothbrushes do.
 They’re also more efficient at reducing gingivitis.

 Both manual and electric toothbrushes are effective at removing plaque.
-Research has found that electric toothbrushes may remove more plaque than manual toothbrushes can.
+Research has found that electric toothbrushes may remove more plaque than manual toothbrushes do.
 They’re also better at reducing gingivitis.

-No matter what type of toothbrush you like best, use it regularly twice a day to maintain good oral health.
+No matter what type of toothbrush you like best, use it regularly twice a day and replace the brush regularly to maintain good oral health.